How to Dry Kitchen Sink Cabinets After Leaks

 Drying does not end when surfaces feel dry.
 Internal moisture can remain hidden inside cabinet materials, increasing the risk of mold growth.

 Monitoring helps identify whether drying is complete or still in progress.
+Check the cabinet base, rear corners, pipe openings, seams, toe-kick area, and the floor directly in front of the sink.

 Useful monitoring methods include: